Cheedarlapavankumar/Smart-Robot-Navigation/README.md

 # Smart-Robot-Navigation-with-Obstacle-Avoidance-in-Unity
 Autonomous Robot Navigation in Unity
 Summary:
 This project simulates a robot moving autonomously in a 3D environment created with Unity.
-The robot follows a predefined set of waypoints, avoids obstacles, and adapts to its surroundings using Unity’s built-in physics and AI tools.
+The robot follows a predefined set of waypoints, avoids obstacles and adapts to its surroundings using Unity’s built-in physics and AI tools.
 The environment can be customized by adding different terrains and obstacles.
 Key Features:
 1. Autonomous Navigation: The robot follows a path made up of waypoints and navigates autonomously.
 2. Obstacle Avoidance: The robot detects and avoids obstacles in real-time.